Uwe Blab: NBA

 Drafted 17th overall by the Dallas Mavericks in the 1985 NBA draft, he never proved to be a significant contributor.
 His first four seasons were with the Mavericks, and he played for both the Golden State Warriors and the San Antonio Spurs in his final year.
 He finished with NBA career averages of 2.1 points and 1.8 rebounds per game at the center position.
 His career high was with the Dallas Mavericks when he scored 14 points in Dallas's road loss against Cleveland on December 22, 1985.
 Off the court Blab later admitted that he just kind of fell into the basketball world and never really considered it to be a great passion.
 His true loves were soccer and handball.

 European career

 After his stint in the NBA, Blab went back overseas to play for Napoli Basket, then known as Jcoplastic Napoli.
 He played his best basketball in 1990 for Jcoplastic Napoli averaging 11.1 points and 7.1 rebounds.
 On October 21, 1990, Uwe Blab set his career high in points in an Italy - LBA Serie A game.
 That day he scored 31 points in Napoli's home win against Torino, 98–85.
 He also had 15 rebounds, 1 assist, 5 steals and 2 blocks.
 He shot 13/16 from two, shooting at 81.3% from the field.
 He also shot 5/5 from the free-throw line.
-He finished up his basketball career in his home country playing for the ALBA Berlin during 1991–1993.
+He finished up his basketball career in his home country playing for ALBA Berlin during 1991–1993.